suryansh2411/ChatApp-Using-Django-Channel/README.md

     python manage.py createsuperuser

-Then, log into http://localhost:8000/admin/ and make a couple of Room objects.
+Then, log into http://localhost:8000/admin/ and make a couple of Room objects and User Accounts.